Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 You can either drive to the parks or fly to the nearest airport and rent a car.
 If you plan to drive, make sure your car is in good condition, and bring a map or GPS device.
 There are several lodging options available in and around the parks, including campgrounds, lodges, and cabins.
 Book your accommodations early, especially if you plan to visit during peak season.

-Black Pool West Thumb Geyser Basin
+Black Pool West Thumb Geyser Basin-Vibrant blue geothermal pool surrounded by white mineral deposits.

 Black Pool West Thumb Geyser Basin Photo: Pixabay